Electro-Mechanical Technologies Training Courses

 Advanced Troubleshooting Techniques

-The class introduces the operation and maintenance of reciprocating liquid chillers and stands as a review of the knowledge students have attained through previous courses.
+The HVAC/R class introduces the operation and maintenance of reciprocating liquid chillers and stands as a review of the knowledge The Refrigeration School students have attained through previous courses.
 Electrical troubleshooting takes on a new intensity in this class as students are exposed to the E-STAR Trainer.
-The E-STAR Trainer is equipment developed by RSI to teach and hone electrical troubleshooting skills.
+The E-STAR Trainer is equipment developed by The Refrigeration School to teach and hone electrical troubleshooting skills.
 A thorough study of mechanical troubleshooting and schematic wiring will raise the student to the level of technician.
 The opportunity to qualify for EPA section 608 certification is provided during this class.
 The overall goal of this class is to ensure students have attained the required skills to be successful entry level HVAC/R technicians.